valkenburg/Leaflet.Control.DetailLevel/README.md

 # Leaflet.Control.DetailLevel
 Add a simple control to bump the zoomOffset beyond the default / retine / hdpi setting.
 This allows you to view higher zoom-level tiles in a large display.
 Mind your bandwidth, though.
+See also [this question on StackOverflow](https://stackoverflow.com/q/54108379).

 # Demo
 [Demo](https://valkenburg.github.io/Leaflet.Control.DetailLevel/demo.html)